What is promotional merchandise and why is it so effective?

 Established in 1965, the British Promotional Merchandise Association (BPMA) is one of the UK's leading industry bodies dedicated to promoting best practice around the sourcing, manufacturing and distribution of promotional products.
 With more than 600 members, the BPMA is a creative and vibrant organisation setting the benchmark for expertise, quality and professionalism across the promotional marketing industry.

-Since 1903, Promotional Products Association International (PPAI) has been the trusted authority in the promotional products industry delivering essential knowledge, resources and community to ensure the success of its 15,000 members worldwide, those who manufacture, import and resell promotional products, and the promotional products industry itself.
+Since 1903 – when a dozen promotional products manufacturers decided to form an industry trade association - the Promotional Products Association International (PPAI) has been the trusted authority in the promotional products industry, delivering essential knowledge, resources and community to ensure to success of its members.
+It currently has over 15,000 members worldwide, including those who manufacture, import and resell promotional items, as well as the promotional products industry itself.